Favria cribrellum

 Favria is a monotypic genus of spread-wing skippers in the butterfly family Hesperiidae.
 This genus was formerly a synonym of Muschampia, and its only species, Favria cribrellum, was formerly a member of Muschampia.
 The species is commonly known as the spinose skipper.

-The spinose skipper, a species of arid regions, is found in northern Hungary, Romania, Serbia, North Macedonia and Bulgaria, through the Ukraine, southern Russia, up to the Altai and the Amur region.
+The spinose skipper, a species of arid regions, is found in northern Hungary, Romania, Serbia, North Macedonia and Bulgaria, through Ukraine, southern Russia, up to the Altai and the Amur region.

+Description

 The length of the forewings is 13–16 mm.
 This species resembles Muschampia tessellum but is usually smaller, has larger white markings on the upper side of the wings and a distinctively yellow underside of the hindwing.
-Adults are on wing from May to June.
-There is one generation per year.